 While access to public and private finance is widely acknowledged as part of the solution to address the growing SDG investment gap in cities, financing does not come without risk.
-As noted in the 2024 Financing for Development Report, over the last decade, an increasing number of developing countries spent more on servicing public debt than on health or education.
 High debt service burdens hinder investment in urban infrastructure and service delivery and greatly limit SDG impact at the local level.
 It is imperative to find common ground on a package of reforms to align the debt architecture with SDGs and provide fiscal space for SDG investment at the national level.
-Equally important is applying and adapting these lessons to the local level by emphasizing grants and financial assistance, fostering prudent, financially sustainable borrowing and prioritizing municipal financial sustainability.
+Equally important is applying and adapting these lessons to the local level by increasing the share of grants and deeply concessional finance, fostering prudent, financially sustainable borrowing and prioritizing municipal financial sustainability.

 Strategic Access to Finance at the Local Level

-Unlocking access to external finance, while critically important to driving sustainable urbanization, needs to be handled strategically, as all cities are not equally equipped to access and manage external finance.
+Unlocking access to external finance, while critically important to driving sustainable urbanization, needs to be handled strategically, as not all cities are equally equipped to access and manage external finance.
 Many sub-national governments face regulatory restrictions which limit their access to external financial mechanisms.
 Even when legally permitted, attracting private capital investment is hindered by a lack of creditworthiness, administrative capacity to manage finances, identify and design sufficiently attractive projects, and engage effectively in partnership negotiations.
 In Africa, only 10% of bankable projects reach financial close.

 Financial solutions to increase investment in SDG impact must be based on an understanding of the risks of attracting private finance in low-resourced and limited capacity settings.
 If not managed effectively, external finance can channel investments towards bankable projects at the expense of prioritizing the needs of urban populations.
 It can result in cities taking on excessive debt or selling valuable assets (e.g., urban land) and/or privatizing public services to secure private finance.
-Mitigating the risks of private finance can better enable cities to focus on service delivery and building effective local finance systems at the local level.

-Similar to the national level, local governments require more grants and concessional financing and more municipal finance capacity development to help ensure that urban investments deliver SDG impact.
-UN-Habitat has been exploring the development of a Local Finance Framework (LFF) to support cities and financing partners in strategically prioritizing and sequencing financial interventions to enhance the financial position of local governments over time and invest in SDG impact.
+Mitigating the risks of private finance can better enable cities to focus on service delivery and build effective local finance systems.
+Local governments require more grants and concessional financing and municipal finance capacity development to help ensure that urban investments deliver SDG impact.

 Addressing systemic issues

 Financing for development outcomes emphasize greater participation of developing countries in global economic decision-making and for improved gender-balance and diversity of staff and leadership within international financial institutions.
-While efforts to address these disparities remain paramount, opportunities to incorporate the voices of local governments should also be considered.
-For example, consultative structures and sub-national committees can be strengthened and institutionalized to help ensure that policy frameworks and development financing priorities are based on an understanding of the challenges, opportunities and unique contexts that local governments operate within.
+While efforts to address these disparities remain paramount, opportunities to incorporate the voices of local governments should also be considered through consultative structures and sub-national committees.
+This can help ensure that policy frameworks and development financing priorities are based on an understanding of the challenges, opportunities and unique contexts that local governments operate within.
 Mechanisms that enable the aggregation of projects across smaller cities and enable economies of scale should be promoted systematically to improve access to finance at scale even for smaller actors.

 Science, technology, innovation and capacity building